 University of Wales Trinity Saint David incorporated by Royal Charter (RC000537).

-Words importing the singular shall include the plural and vice versa and words importing the masculine shall include the feminine and vice versa.
+Words importing the singular shall include the plural and vice versa.

 Subject to Article 60.4, any reference in these Articles to an enactment includes a reference to that enactment as re-enacted or amended from time to time and to any subordinate legislation made under it.